 If you continue to have problems with ResNet Activation, contact ITServices Support Centre for assistance, either by calling 613 533-6666 or by using the Help Form link at the bottom of this page.

-If you have more than one computer, you will need to connect the other computers to your ResNet connection and complete the ResNet configuration and NetReg registration processes.
-You may register up to 3 computers on ResNet.
+If you have more than one wired computer, and you aren't using a router, you will need to connect the other computers to your ResNet connection and complete the ResNet configuration and NetReg registration processes.
+You may register up to 5 devices on ResNet.

-ITServices does NOT support gaming machines.
+Gaming machines must be registered manually for ResNet using this form.
+ITServices does not support gaming machines.
 They are permitted on ResNet, but they will be shut down if they cause a problem.
-They must be registered manually for ResNet using the link off http://www.queensu.ca/its/networks/resnet.html